gencelo/jetagent-ui/README.md

+NOT: If you can not run on your local computer, you can be check from this from http://142.93.167.105:3000/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>